nmachine-io/doc-site/docs/concepts/spaces-concept.md

 sidebar_position: 4
 ---

-# The Spaces System
+# The Spaces System in the KAMA SDK

-The KAMA supports Plugins, which are like mini-KAMAs that you as a publisher can leverage to make your NMachine better for users.
+The KAMA supports Plugins, which are like mini-KAMAs that you as a publisher can include in your own KAMA.
-Plugins need have their own [state](/concepts/state-concept).
-Therefore, we need a system that lets your (the publisher's) and any plugins' KAMAs coexist.
-This is the Spaces system.

-Whether or not your KAMA includes plugins, it will still be bound to the `space` system.
+Like the main KAMA, these mini-KAMAs also need to have their own [state](/concepts/state-concept) tracked.

 ## The `space` attribute